emi420/Mootor/README.md

 # License

-Mootor is licensed under the terms of the GNU General Public License.
+You may use any Mootor project under the terms of either the MIT License or the GNU General Public License (GPL) Version 3.

 (c) 2012 Emilio Mariscal